Paying for care for the elderly

 Personal independence payment

-If you’re under 65, you should qualify for a personal independence payment.
+If you’re under state pension age, you should qualify for a personal independence payment.
 This is broken down into two parts – the daily living component and the mobility component.

 The daily living component is paid at a lower and higher rate – which is the same as the lower and higher rates for attendance allowance.